 This will leave PHYS 330 Quantum Mechanics and two more electives, as well as the Senior Capstone Experience for the fourth year.
-The Physics Senior Capstone consists of a comprehensive examination and an oral presentation of a research project or independent study.
-The Chemistry Senior Capstone is also a two-part requirement: a comprehensive standardized chemistry exam, and an oral presentation of a literaturebased research paper written under the direct supervision of a faculty member.
+The Physics Senior Capstone consists of a comprehensive examination.
+The Chemistry Senior Capstone is also a two-part requirement: a comprehensive standardized chemistry exam, and an oral presentation of a literature-based research paper written under the direct supervision of a faculty member.